-Starting a limited liability company in Michigan involves a straightforward process.
+Starting a limited liability company in Michigan is a straightforward process.
 There are specific guidelines you have to follow and comply with for the state to approve your business.

 After consulting LLC experts in Michigan, I gathered all pertinent information to keep you updated with state formation laws.

-To start your LLC in Michigan, and before you acquire an LLC license, you should choose an available business name, hire a registered agent, file articles of organization, create an operating agreement and fulfill employer obligations.
+To form your LLC in Michigan, and before you acquire an LLC license, you should choose an available business name, hire a registered agent, file Articles of Organization, create an operating agreement and fulfill employer obligations.

 There are many different elements that go into naming your LLC, such as branding factors.